 Choose Loom and Leaf mattress if you like:

 - A medium or hard firmness – The Loom & Leaf is available in two firmness options: a medium and firm.
 The medium is a 6 out of 10 on the firmness scale and the hard is an 8 out of 10.
 This makes the Loom and Leaf mattresses suitable for people with different firmness preferences and different body weights.

 - A balanced feel – The padded cover, thick comfort layer, and high-quality materials of this mattress create a balanced feel that will be enjoyable by most sleepers.

 - A mattress that uses natural materials – The Loom and Leaf is known for using plant-based foams, organic cotton cover, and natural fire-retardant thistle.

 - A thick and supportive mattress – The thick construction and high-density foam of this mattress makes it suitable for sleepers of different weights as it provides a necessary comfort and perfect support even to heavier sleepers.

 - Full service in-home delivery – The Loom and Leaf may be an ideal choice for you if you don’t like unboxing the mattress and setting it up yourself as the Loom and Leaf provides full service in-home delivery.
 The mattress will be delivered directly to you by truck and professionally installed.

-- Sleeping cool – The thin cover of this mattress and the use of the Avena foam layer in its construction allow easier air flow, make this mattress breathable, and eliminate the feeling of stickiness usually present in memory foam mattresses.
+- Sleeping cool – The thin cover of this mattress and the use of the special cooling features in its construction allow easier air flow, make this mattress breathable, and eliminate the feeling of stickiness usually present in memory foam mattresses.